MarkMarsh/ruby-on-rails-test/README.md

 ### Sidekiq

 Sidekiq uses a worker process that communicates via Redis.
-At least one of these processes must be running (see below).
-The default configuration is to look for redis on localhost:6379.
+At least one of these worker  processes must be running (see below).
+The default configuration is to look for redis on localhost:6379 but it can be overidden by setting the "REDIS_URL" environment variable - https://github.com/mperham/sidekiq/wiki/Using-Redis

-*Todo: add multi node config details*

 ```
 # make sure redis is running then:
 cd <root of project>

+# if Redis is running on a different machine
+export REDIS_URL":"redis://<redis server IP>:6379/0"

+# run the worker process
 nohup bundle exec sidekiq -q file_stats >log/sidekiq.log 2>&1 &

 # to monitor
 tail -f log/sidekiq.log
 ```